DolngNothing/word-frequency-refactor-2020-7-15-7-42-54-297/README.md

 delete useless notes

 modify w1 to firstWordInfo; w2 to secondWordInfo

+modify w to word; i to count